 Parts.
 I love building bikes around period component sets while mixing old and new.
 Lugs and thru axles?
 Yep.
 Downtube shifters and fat tires?
 Yes.
 Canti brakes on a 29er?
 Done deal.
 The things that used to work really well on bikes...still do.

-2000/2800 Frame/Frameset for a standard fillet brazed version of your dream.
+$2250 for a standard fillet brazed version of your dream.
+Upgrades (internal routing, sliding dropouts, taper steerers, etc) that cost me more time or money are to be covered by the customer.
 I prefer to build complete bikes, so if you have your own parts, they can be discussed and submitted early on in the process.